facebookresearch/Kats/README.md

 which omits many dependencies (everything in `test_requirements.txt`).
 However, this will disable many functionalities and cause `import kats` to log warnings.
 See `setup.py` for full details and options.
+## Installation working on windows [updated on 22 May 2023]
+Create conda environment in a particular directory

+    conda create --prefix ./env python=3.7

+Install fbprophet

+    conda install -c conda-forge fbprophet

+Install Kats

+    pip install kats

+Downgrade Packaging to 21.3 using **Anaconda Navigator**

+Change the line 178 in the site-packages\holidays\registry.py file in conda environment from super().init(*args, *kwargs) to super().init() Note : Sometime it requires to downgrade pandas to 1.3.0
 ## Examples

 Here are a few sample snippets from a subset of Kats offerings: